kxmohelo/Janken/README.md

 5. Open your web browser and go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).

+5000/).

+## How to Play
-6. Choose your hand by clicking on the respective image.

-7. Two rock images will shake during the countdown, and then the game result will be displayed.
+- Choose your hand by clicking on the respective image, then the game result will be displayed after the hand shake countdown.
+- A 'play again' button will show when the results are displayed - to continue playing.

 ## File Structure